SystemsApproach/tcpcc/variants.rst

    ACM SIGCOMM, August 2010.

-There has been considerable research since DCTCP to optimize TCP for data centers, with the general approach being to introduce ever-more sophisticated signals from the network that the sender can use to manage congestion.
+There has been considerable research since DCTCP to optimize TCP for datacenters, with the general approach being to introduce ever-more sophisticated signals from the network that the sender can use to manage congestion.
 We conclude our discussion of this use case by elaborating on one of the most recent efforts, On-Ramp, because it